Delarbol/colegios/README.md

 # colegios
-Here we will find informati0on related to high school students' results in the national tests (Saber 11)
+Here we will find information related to high school students' results in the national tests (Saber 11)